ajcaesar/AOI_Interactive_Map/readme.txt

-This map was created to better visualize data collected by the 2022 NASA GLOBE internship cohort.
-To view the map, download the html file and open it in browser.
+This map was created following my time with the NASA SEES 2022 Summer Internship to help Dr. Low and her team better visualize the Area of Interest (AOI) data spacially.
+The product can be viewed at https://ajcaesar.github.io/AOI_Interactive_Map/